Motor racing-Leclerc leads Hungarian practice, Perez crashes | Sports-Games

 Motor racing-Leclerc leads Hungarian practice, Perez crashes

-McLaren's Lando Norris was second, only 0.015 slower than the Monegasque, with Alpine's Pierre Gasly third and AlphaTauri's Yuki Tsunoda fourth.
-Red Bull's runaway Formula One championship leader Max Verstappen, winner of the last six races, was only 11th but teams were on different strategies as part of an "Alternative Tyre Allocation" trial that made fewer sets available.
+"With this new format you are super limited with the tyres you can use and I didn't want to use them today, so we could have a better preparation tomorrow," said the Dutch driver.
+"We want to be the quickest in qualifying but first we need to do a bit more running with different tyre sets to get a better understanding."
+LOST CONTROL The initial focus was on Perez after the Mexican crashed his newly-upgraded car two minutes into practice and on his first quick lap.

-Ferrari's Charles Leclerc led second free practice for the Hungarian Grand Prix on Friday while Red Bull's Sergio Perez started badly with a crash that halted the opening rain-hit session.
+Charles Leclerc was fastest overall for Ferrari in an intriguing Hungarian Grand Prix practice on Friday after Red Bull's Sergio Perez crashed and halted the rain-hit opening session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)